 Unless your only issue is teeth staining, the dentist may recommend either cosmetic bonding or veneers for enhancing your smile.
-That is because both can help hide a variety of cosmetic concerns, such as disproportionately small or large teeth, oddly shaped teeth, minor gaps between teeth and permanent or intrinsic discoloration.
+That is because both can help hide a variety of cosmetic concerns.
+If you have disproportionately small or large teeth, oddly shaped teeth, minor gaps between teeth and permanent or intrinsic discoloration.

-Though both bonding and veneers can effectively hide many of the same concerns, they do have unique benefits and a few disadvantages as well.
-In order to determine which is the better solution for your smile, talk to your dentist about your budget considerations, how quickly you hope to have the enhancements completed, and how long you expect them to last.
+Though both bonding and veneers can effectively both hide many of the same concerns, they do have unique benefits and a few disadvantages as well.
+In order to determine which is the better solution for your smile, talk to your dentist.
+Inform the dentist about your budget considerations and how quickly you hope to have the enhancements completed.
+Lastly, share how long you expect them to last.

 - Cosmetic bonding is an affordable and fast treatment option, thanks to the dentist’s own artistry being used to create the enhancements.
 The composite resin material used to craft the improvements is durable, but less stain-resistant than the porcelain used to create veneers.